 How to Stop your Dog from Licking your Feet?

 If you do not want your dog to lick your feet, or if it is becoming annoying, you can follow a few simple techniques to stop it from behaving the way it does.
-Some techniques that may help stop licking behavior in dogs can include
+Some techniques that veterinarians advise may help stop licking behavior in dogs can include

 Cover your feet

 Cover your feet with socks or things like that.
-This will prevent giving the dog any access to your feet.
+This will prevent the dog any access to your feet.
 Following this for a continued period may help you stop the licking behavior of dogs.
 Once your god forgets the licking tendency, you can get back to normalcy.

 Do not give them any positive reinforcement

-Give them some other toy
+Give them another toy

 The dog will not lick your feet if it is preoccupied with something else.
 Every time they attempt to lick your feet, distract them by directing them to a toy that they can keep their mouth busy with.